-Indo-German Collaboration in Times of the Corona Pandemic: Online Exchange with Industry on Technical Market Access Challenges
+Indo-German Collaboration in Times of COVID-19: Online Exchange on Technical Market Access Challenges

 The Global Project Quality Infrastructure (GPQI) in cooperation with the German Embassy and the Indo-German Chamber of Commerce (IGCC) organised an online exchange on “Technical Market Access Challenges in India - In Times of the Corona Pandemic” on 2 June 2020.
 The online exchange was attended by around 60 experts and representatives of German companies operating in India.